 “The best way to have a good idea, is to have a lot of ideas.” — Dr. Linus Pauling (Two times winner of the Nobel Prize).

 This article lists 20 different leadership styles.
-You might say the best way to lead is to have many styles from which to choose.
-With each style is a short and sweet definition designed to help highlight the essential makeup of each leadership style you can use.
+With each style is a short and sweet definition designed to highlight the essential makeup of each leadership style you can use.

 When developing your leadership skills, you must soon ask yourself, “What leadership style work best for me and my organization?”
 To answer this question, it’s best to understand that there are many from which to choose and as part of your leadership development effort, you should consider developing as many leadership styles as possible.

 In fact, choosing the right style, at the right time in the right situation is a key element of leader effectiveness.
 That’s not what most people do—they have one style used in many situations.
 It’s like having only one suit or one dress, something you wear everywhere.
 Of course, all of us would agree that having only one set of clothes is ridiculous.
 But then, so is having only one leadership style.

 Some styles overlap (i.e. charisma and transformational); some can be used together (facilitative and team leadership); others are used less frequently (strategic and cross-cultural); and some are polar opposites (autocratic & participative).
 Below is a detailed description of all these styles.

 Twenty Leadership Styles